Body MRI Fellowship

 Body MRI fellows are required to attend weekly and monthly multidisciplinary conferences.
-These include weekly surgical–oncology conferences at Bellevue, gastrointestinal hepatobiliary conferences, surgical rounds, surgery morbidity and mortality conferences, urology tumor boards, MRI journal clubs, liver conferences, oncology teaching conferences, and gynecology–oncology conferences.
-Monthly events include an interdisciplinary pancreas conference and an irritable bowel diseases conference at Bellevue.
+These include weekly surgical–oncology conferences at Bellevue, gastrointestinal hepatobiliary conferences, surgical rounds, surgery morbidity and mortality conferences, urology tumor boards, MRI journal clubs, liver and pancreas conferences, rectal cancer conferences, oncology teaching conferences, and gynecology–oncology conferences.

 Radiology residents, fellows, and abdominal imaging faculty also present cases during weekly Body Clubs, gynecology–oncology conferences, and the MRI Interesting Case Conference.

 Body MRI fellows can attend additional conferences and Department of Radiology continuing medical education courses as their clinical schedule permits and may be assigned to other clinical and multidisciplinary conferences, as needed.

 Body MRI fellows are expected to actively participate in Department of Radiology research.
 During the first research meeting of the academic year, fellows identify a research topic of interest and choose a research mentor from our abdominal imaging faculty, who are leaders in the field.
 We also participate in a high-level collaborative MR research program with Siemens.